Flapjack Lakes, Staircase - North Fork Skokomish River Trailhead, Olympic National Park, Washington

 |Elevation Change:||+2,997' net elevation gain (+3,315 total roundtrip elevation gain)|

-A well-groomed path follows the North Fork Skokomish River 3.7 miles to the Flapjack Lakes Trail, where travel intensifies for 3.75 miles in a subalpine forest to the lakes.
+A groomed path follows the North Fork Skokomish River 3.7 miles to the Flapjack Lakes Trail, where travel intensifies for 3.75 miles in a montane forest to the lakes.
 Visitors will enjoy miles of river access, diverse flora and excellent camping and fishing at Flapjack Lakes:

-Grades pick up to the Flapjack Lakes Trail (3.75 miles : 1,515'), which branches NE and steepens into a richer forest.
-Large cedar and fir dominate the canopy, while Oregon grape and salal fill the understory.
-Occasional breaks in the timber reveal surrounding peaks and the yawning Skokomish corridor.
+Grades pick up to the Flapjack Lakes Trail (3.75 miles : 1,515'), which branches NE and steepens into a healthy, diverse forest.
+Occasional gaps reveal surrounding peaks and the Skokomish corridor.

-Terrain moderates above the fall, where several nice campsites are located along the creek - good alternatives to the oft-crowded lake sites, with the bonus of permissible campfires.
+Terrain moderates above the fall to several nice campsites along the creek - good alternatives to the oft-crowded lake sites, with the bonus of permissible campfires.
 Note the predominance of silver and subalpine fir at these elevations.

 The trail splits again for Black and White Lakes and Flapjack Lakes (7.1 miles : 3,380'), curling back south on a short but exceedingly steep climb to Flapjack Lakes (7.45 miles : 3,850').